-74% of 12 year olds surveyed by Girl Scouts of America list "improving the world around me" as one of their favorite activities, but a lack of confidence holds them back from taking leadership in the areas of change they care most about.
-Only 1/3 of middle-school girls today believe they can be a leader.
+Between childhood and womanhood, girls experience a phenomenon known as "losing voice."
+74% of 12-year-olds surveyed by Girl Scouts of America list "improving the world around me" as one of their favorite activities, but a lack of confidence holds them back from taking leadership in the areas of change they care most about.
+In fact, only 1/3 of middle-school girls today believe they can be a leader.

-During our workshop, girls come together to identify their unique strengths, discover their leadership style, and reframe problems in the world as opportunities.
-It gives girls the opportunity to bond, cheer on each other's goals, and learn more about what really matters to them.
-Girls graduate from the workshop with their own personal mission statement for creating change.
+In this workshop, girls identify their strengths, discover their unique leadership style, and reframe problems in the world as opportunities.
+Girls are able to bond, laugh, and be silly, while also learning more about what really matters to them.
+Each girl graduates from the workshop with their own personal mission statement for improving the world around them.

 This workshop helps girls turn their mission statements into a reality.
 Girls form teams, brainstorm lots of ideas together, and use fun arts & crafts supplies (like modeling clay and pipe cleaners) to create their own physical prototypes of their ideas.
 Each girl graduates from the workshop with a prototype and an action plan they can use with their team to keep going.

 join our next event!

 On Sunday, Dec 3, we'll be hosting a jam-packed day of design thinking and leadership activities, open to all middle-school girls and high-school freshmen in the Bay Area.